Last Updated on: 16th February 2024, 04:03 pm

 Using that link will get 50% off when getting a domain name and hosting.
 It’s easy to do it, but if you get caught up, don’t hesitate to get in touch with me a.s.a.p.

-9. Very important freelance writing tip for beginners: Learn SEO
+9. Freelance writing tip for beginners: Learn SEO

 Search Engine Optimization (SEO) is the process of making your site to be visible in the search engines for specific keywords.
 At the beginning of my writing career, I used to feel that SEO was impossible.